Azure/ResourceModules/docs/wiki/The CI environment - Deployment removal.md

 The platform pipeline `platform.deployment.removal.yml` has an automatic schedule that runs every night, but can also be triggered on-demand.

 By default, the pipeline will cleanup both the Subscription, as well as Management Group scope using the used script's default configuration.
-In addition, you can specify a pipeline variable `daysToKeepDeploymentsFor` to define beyond which time frame deployments should always be deleted.
+In addition, you can specify a pipeline variable `maxDeploymentRetentionInDays` to define beyond which time frame deployments should always be deleted.
 Within the timeframe, only non-failed and non-running deployments are considered.

 ---